radiantearth/stac-api-spec/implementation.md

 Below are a few examples of valid RFC 3339 datetimes.
-Note the uses of fractional seconds, the use of `.` as the fractional seconds separator, Z (recommended) or z as a timezone, positive and negative arbitrary offset timezones, and T or t as a separator between date and time.
+Note the uses of fractional seconds, the use of `.` as the fractional seconds separator, Z (recommended) or z as a timezone, positive and negative arbitrary offset timezones, and T (recommended) or t as a separator between date and time.
 While the RFC 3339 spec does not define the required number of fractional seconds, STAC API only requires up to 9 digits be supported.